 I’m standing outside the Victory giving John a hard time about his wedding plans.
 I’m being inconsiderate and unreasonable.
 John has just told me they have found a priest and a church.
 I’m mortified.
 “But John, you guys aren’t Christian and religion is evil.
 How can you do this?”
 John patiently explains about Anne’s family and their expectations.
-He also talks about Liberation Theology in Latin America as evidence that religion isn’t necessarily evil.
+He also cites Liberation Theology as a branch of Christianity that isn’t evil.
 I am having none of it.

 I am honoured to read at John’s wedding.
 I sit by the lake practicing my lines.
 “These days you might feel a shaft of light make its way across your face.”

-John and Anne’s wedding gift is a painting on a cupboard door featuring my maternal grandfather, their cottage window, and the lake.
+John and Anne are married in Coldwater.
+Near the church there is a man with a foot in Coldwater.
+He is enshrined in a small painting, given to Wyn.
+My wedding gift to John and Anne is a painting on a cupboard door featuring my maternal grandfather, their cottage window, and the lake.
 A small tree branch is attached with a hinge.